tildearrow/furnace/papers/format.md

   1  | reserved (>=17) or duty macro height (>=15) or reserved
   1  | reserved (>=17) or wave macro height (>=15) or reserved
  4?? | volume macro
+     | - before version 87, if this is the C64 relative cutoff macro, its values were stored offset by 18.
  4?? | arp macro
      | - before version 31, this macro's values were stored offset by 12.
  4?? | duty macro
+     | - before version 87, if this is the C64 relative duty macro, its values were stored offset by 12.
  4?? | wave macro
  4?? | pitch macro (>=17)
  4?? | extra 1 macro (>=17)